 There is a large selection of amps and leads available for band use, as well as high-quality microphones.
 The collection of recordings on CD is fully catalogued and ever-expanding.

 There is a large library of sets of scores for oratorios, masses, other concert works, cantatas, anthems and motets.
 The library of sets of parts for bands is large and well-organised and we also own and use a large library of orchestral sets.
 There is also a library of music for piano and some other instruments.
 The New Grove is available in the department, as well as a collection of orchestral scores and other texts.

 All Music Tuition in The Grange takes place in its suite of four teaching and practice rooms, as well as the Hall.
-Many of Monmouth School’s visiting instrumental teachers also teach in The Grange.
+Many of the school’s visiting instrumental teachers also teach at Monmouth School Boys’ Prep.

 The Blake Theatre houses a Steinway model D concert grand piano, fully rebuilt by Steinway in 2005, belonging to the Merlin Music Society and available for use by pupils of the School, and a Makin two-manual digital organ with draw-stop console, purchased in 2004.
 The Chapel houses a large 1875 Nicholson two manual pipe organ, rebuilt in 1964, and an upright piano.
 There are pianos in all the boarding houses.